 Recycling, upcycling, repurposing.
-These words are used interchangeably and thrown around all the time when it comes to environmental sustainability.
-They are all known for turning old, broken or futile products into fresh new products that have a new life.
+These words are used interchangeably and thrown around when it comes to environmental sustainability.
+They are all known for turning old, broken or futile products into fresh products with a new life.

-If they all mean the same thing then why do they have different names?
+If they all mean the same thing, why do they have different names?
 The subtle differences between each will be (hopefully) quite apparent by the time you finish reading this article.

 So, to get a gist of the differences, we shall begin with each terminology.

 The recycling process involves breaking (usually melting) the product down into its basic raw material (plastic, glass, scrap metal etc.) and then forming it into new products.
 The prefix re- in recycling means again.
 Hence, when you ‘recycle’ you are returning it back to the daily cycle of having a purpose in society instead of being in the dumpsters.

 There are many benefits to recycling.
 The two biggest ones are environmental sustainability and the other one is economics.
 They include: